What do Abramovich sanctions mean for Rudiger, Azpilicueta and Chelsea's transfer targets?

 However, they had also identified midfield targets, such as West Ham's Declan Rice and Monaco's Aurelien Tchouameni.

-However, as it stands, Chelsea are not in a position to make any progress whatsoever with any of those proposed deals until the ownership situation at Stamford Bridge is resolved.
+As it stands, though, Chelsea are not in a position to make any progress whatsoever with any of those proposed deals until the ownership situation at Stamford Bridge is resolved.